superbderrick/superbderrick/README.md

 - 👨🏽‍💻 Currently working as a Software Engineer in Korea I am an expert in Android and iOS App developments and Video live streaming technologies and unity mobile technologies Especially I spent a lot of time on providing software development kit among various platforms in my career
 - 😊 Willing to contribute in opensource development projects
-- 🌐 Visit my [porfolio website](https://jinyoung.dev/) for complete background and contact
+- 🌐 Visit my [Porfolio website](https://jinyoung.dev/) for complete background and contact
 - 🌟 Specialized on Development fields
   - Mobile Software Development Kit Development
   - iOS and Android App Development